Following the Jesus story wherever it leads

 I've been deconstructing and reconstructing my own faith for over twenty years.
 I don't come with answers — I come with presence, and with the ability to hold space while the Spirit does her work.

 I work from a trauma-informed lens, am fully queer inclusive, and I love sitting with people who are in the middle of something hard and holy.
-No matter what your relationship with church is, you have a place at this table.
+No matter what your relationship with church or God is, you have a place at this table.

 I am currently accepting new directees.
 If you're curious, reach out — no commitment required.